slackapi/template-announcement-approvals/README.md

 This app uses:
 - Web API
     - `chat.postMessage` to post messages
-    - `im.open` to send direct messages from the bot to a user
+    - `conversations.open` to send direct messages from the bot to a user
     - `users.conversations` to get channels the bot user is a member of
     - `views.publish` to publish a view to the Home tab
     - `views.open` to open a Block Kit modal and collect information for the announcement to be sent
+    - `conversations.history` to view historical messages between the bot and user
 - Events API `message.im` to see when a DM message is sent
 - Block Kit messages with interactive buttons
 - Block Kit Modals API with dynamic menus